-- The Poinsettia forms a culturally and commercially important plant that evolved as indigenous to Mexico, in North America, and also Central America.
+- Firstly, the very beautiful Poinsettia remains a culturally and commercially important plant in many parts of the world.
+Nevertheless, it evolved as indigenous to only a specific portion of the world.
+That consists of Mexico, in North America, and also Central America.

-- It remains well known for its red and green foliage.
-The breathtaking and fascinating continues to be widely used in Christmas decorations.
+- However, this magnificent species of flora remains best known for the stunning red and green foliage it produces.
+The breathtaking and fascinating plant further continues to be highly popular for one specific reason.
+That’s because it remains widely used in Christmas decorations.

-- Many individuals mistake the brilliant red bracts for which the species has become famous for flower petals.
-In fact, they actually represent leaves.
+- But, some common misconceptions about the gorgeous Poinsettia remain, even today.
+Among these, is the fact that many individuals mistake the brilliant red bracts, for which the species has become famous for, for flower petals.
+In fact, these actually represent the leaves of the plant.

 Poinsettia Physical Description